Francesca Street, CNN

 Updated: Fri, 26 Nov 2021 10:20:59 GMT

-It had been a tough year for Honour.
+It had been a tough year for Dina.
 She'd been suffering from depression after a bad relationship.

-"I had slowly found my way back to a sense of normal, and was not looking for love," Honour tells CNN Travel today.
+"I had slowly found my way back to a sense of normal, and was not looking for love," Dina tells CNN Travel today.

 She'd asked each guest to bring along something to contribute to the spread.
 Soon her friends started to trickle in, bearing holiday tidings, holding cornbread, pies and cranberry sauce.

-Then Honour opened the door to one friend, only to realize he had two mystery guests in tow.
+Then Dina opened the door to one friend, only to realize he had two mystery guests in tow.

 It wasn't the kind of gathering where surprise plus-ones were welcome.

-"I was not happy," recalls Honour.
+"I was not happy," recalls Dina.
 "But then I got a look at him.
 And I said 'Okay.'"

 The morning of November 27, they'd woken up late, having been out the night before.
 They were looking for somewhere to get a bite to eat.